 Broccoli, Spinach, Mushroom, and Asparagus contribute more protein per calorie than meat.
 Also, spinach contributes equal protein to fish and chicken.
 Therefore, you need to consume more broccoli and spinach to acquire the equal number of calories you mainly acquire from meat.

 Which vegetable is equal to chicken?

 If you are a vegan or vegetarian, you might be looking for a plant-based protein that provides an equal amount of protein to chicken.
 Tofu is considered a popular replacement for all chicken lovers in the world.
-Therefore, tofu is considered a fantastic vegetarian alternative in most meals.
+Therefore, tofu is considered a fantastic vegetarian alternative to most meals.

 Will a Plant-Based Diet Help to Lose Belly Fat?

 If you are following a plant-based diet, it has the potential to reduce body fat with the help of a variety of mechanisms.
 This results in reduced calorie intake and boosted energy expenditure.
-The mechanism that works with a plant-based diet supports a reduction in caloric density in the overall diet.
+The mechanism that works with a plant-based diet supports a reduced caloric density in the overall diet.
 Furthermore, it improves satiety due to the increased production of SCFAs by the gut microbiota.